invertase/melos/README.md

 ### What can Melos do?

-The two primary commands in Melos are `melos bootstrap` and `melos publish`.
+The three primary commands in Melos are `melos bootstrap`, `melos version` & `melos publish`.

 - `bootstrap` will link local packages in the repo together and install any remaining package dependencies.
- - `publish` will help publish any updated packages.
+- `version` bump packages versions (and their dependents) and generate changelogs using the conventional commits specification.
-   - ⚠️ `publish` support is still a work in progress
+- `publish` will help publish any locally updated packages that are not yet on the Pub registry.

 ## Getting Started